Customer Journeys vs User Journeys: Why it's important to differentiate

 You'll create many user journeys within a project because these are isolated diagrams that purely focus on how to complete one specific key task identified.
 Of course there are times when you need to consider the impact of how a user navigates seamlessly from one task to another but this isn't the role of a user journey.
-That role is performed by User Flows (created before user journeys), which helps to represent a key summary of the flow between all pages in completing the large amount of varying tasks within the context of one product.
+That role is performed by User Flows (created before user journeys) – read more about 'The benefits of User Flows' – which helps to represent a key summary of the flow between all pages in completing the large amount of varying tasks within the context of one product.

 User journeys (and flows) are typically defined and created before wireframing, and are ideally informed following formative research.
 Once user journeys have been created, these help speed up the wireframe creation phase because we would have already gone through the thought process of understanding the main objective of the page, the key tasks someone is looking to complete, key features & functionality wanted by the users and what user stories should be reflected.